 A recall strategy factors in different plans of actions and approaches based upon the individual circumstances surrounding each device.
 Some considerations will include the results of the health hazard evaluation.
 Others will take into account how easy it is to identify the product or how obvious it is to the average consumer or user that it has a deficiency.
 Regulators also often consider how likely it is that consumers will use the device.

-If you have sustained severe adverse health consequences after being outfitted with a now-recalled medical device, you may be entitled to monetary compensation for your medical bills and the decline in your quality of life.
+If you have sustained severe adverse health consequences after being outfitted with a now-recalled medical device, then you may be entitled to monetary compensation for your medical bills and the decline in your quality of life.
 The amount of financial reimbursement that you may qualify to receive will likely vary depending on the extent of your losses.
-A defective medical device attorney can evaluate your case and recommend the best way to proceed with it.
+Moreover, an experienced Houston defective medical device lawyer can evaluate your case and recommend the best way to proceed with it.